hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 **Weight:** 997g

 The Thule Stir 35L comes with multiple easy access pockets and a rain cover.
-Moreover it comes with a removable hipbelt and there is also a pocket to attach your phone on the shoulder strap.
+Moreover it comes with a removable hip belt and there is also a pocket to attach your phone on the shoulder strap.

 The front pocket let's you also store and access gear quickly.
 Then there is also the possibility to attach hiking poles and ice axes on the Thule Stir.

 <a href="http://amzn.to/2ipjrUp" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>